(FDA) GMP Approved

 Explosion: Slightly explosive in presence of heat.

-Special Information: In the event of a fire, wear full protective clothing and NIOSH-approved self-contained breathing apparatus with full face piece operated in the pressure demand or other positive pressure mode.
-At high temperatures or when moistened under fire conditions, it may produce toxic or irritating fumes.6.
-Accidental Release Measures
+In the event of a fire, wear full protective clothing and NIOSH-approved self-contained breathing apparatus with full face piece operated in the pressure demand or other positive pressure mode.
+At high temperatures under fire conditions, it may produce toxic or irritating fumes.
+Fire-extinguishing work is done from the windward and the suitable fire-extinguishing method according to the surrounding situation is used.
+Uninvolved persons should evacuate to a safe place.

 Small Spill: Avoid dust formation.
 Avoid breathing dust.
 Ensure adequate ventilation.
 Use appropriate tools to put the spilled solid in a convenient waste disposal container.
 Finish cleaning by spreading water on the contaminated surface and dispose of according to local and regional authority requirements.